tehtea/persisted-requests/README.md

 ## Supported REST Client
 Only Axios is supported for now, future support for other clients will be contingent on the usage of this library.

+## Unsupported / Untested Request Features
+- Cookies
+- The following Request Body types:
+    - XPath
+    - XML
+    - XML Schema
+    - JSON Schema
+    - regular expression
+    - plain text

 ## Testing
 Only end-to-end testing was done for now due to the relative small size of this project.
 See the `tests` folder for them.

+The tests can be run by calling `npm run test`. `Karma` was used with `Jasmine` to run them in the browser, with `Jasmine-Ajax` used for capturing the requests sent using an `XMLHTTPRequest()` spy.

 ## Demo